khinshankhan/www/data/writings/test.md

 This is an array `[1, 2, 3]{:js}` of numbers 1 through 3.

-And this is from the docs
+And this is an example codeblock:

 ```js showLineNumbers {3,5} filename="components/MyComponent.jsx"
 import { useState } from 'react';